jsilvestre/IC06-game/README.md

 ====
 * Tons of stuff I haven't time to list :D Like the rules :p

-* Need to find a general way to make stuff flashes
-* Make the "hovering" blue circle flashes => would be fking awesome
 * Prevent players from doing action they can't do (due to a lack of resources or wrong timing)

 Reminder